codepath/android_guides/Drawables.md

 1. **Shape Drawables** - Defines a shape with properties such as stroke, fill, and padding
 2. **StateList Drawables** - Defines a list of drawables to use for different states
-3. **LayerList Drawables** - Defines a list of drawables group together into a composite result
+3. **LayerList Drawables** - Defines a list of drawables grouped together into a composite result
 4. **NinePatch Drawables** - A PNG file with stretchable regions to allow proper resizing
 5. **Vector Drawables** - Defines complex XML-based vector images